s1j1k/dictionary-server/README.md

    Then you can `quit` MySQL.
 By default the SQL server will run on localhost port 3306.

-2. Start the dictionary server by entering the below command in a terminal:
+2. Start the dictionary server by entering the below command in a terminal on the server:
     ```sh
-    java –jar DictionaryServer.jar <port>
+    java –jar DictionaryServer.jar <port> initial-dictionary.txt
     ```

-3. Start one or more client server/s by entering the below command in a terminal:
+3. Start one or more client server/s by entering the below command in a terminal on the client:
     ```sh
     java –jar DictionaryClient.jar <server-address> <server-port>
     ```